Koha-Community/kohadocs/en/source/16_cron_jobs.rst

 .. _track-total-checkouts-label:

-Track total checkouts
+Track Total Checkouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/update\_totalissues.pl

-Does: updates the biblioitems.totalissues field in the database with the latest tally of checkouts.
+Does: updates the biblioitems.totalissues field in the database with the latest tally of checkouts based on historical issue statistics.

 Frequency suggestion: nightly

-.. _perl-documentation-track-total-checkouts-label:

-Perl Documentation
-'''''''''''''''''''''''''''''''''''''''''''''

-**NAME**

-update\_totalissues.pl

-**SYNOPSIS**

-update\_totalissues.pl --use-stats

-update\_totalissues.pl --use-items

-update\_totalissues.pl --commit=1000

-update\_totalissues.pl --since='2012-01-01'

-update\_totalissues.pl --interval=30d

-**DESCRIPTION**

-This batch job populates bibliographic records' total issues count based on historical issue statistics.

---help Prints this help

--v\|--verbose

-Provide verbose log information (list every bib modified).

---use-stats

-Use the data in the statistics table for populating total issues.

---use-items

-Use items.issues data for populating total issues.
-Note that issues data from the items table does not respect the --since or --interval options, by definition.
-Also note that if both --use-stats and --use-items are specified, the count of biblios processed will be misleading.

--s\|--since=DATE

-Only process issues recorded in the statistics table since DATE.

--i\|--interval=S

-Only process issues recorded in the statistics table in the last N units of time.
-The interval should consist of a number with a one- letter unit suffix.
-The valid suffixes are h (hours), d (days), w (weeks), m (months), and y (years).
-The default unit is days.

---incremental

-Add the number of issues found in the statistics table to the existing total issues count.
-Intended so that this script can be used as a cron job to update popularity information during low-usage periods.
-If neither --since or --interval are specified, incremental mode will default to processing the last twenty-four hours.

---commit=N

-Commit the results to the database after every N records are processed.

---test

-Only test the popularity population script.

-**WARNING**
+    **Warning**

+    Updating immediately increases server load significantly

+    **Warning**

     If the time on your database server does not match the time on your Koha server you will need to take that into account, and probably use the --since argument instead of the --interval argument for incremental updating.

-**CREDITS**

-This patch to Koha was sponsored by the Arcadia Public Library and the Arcadia Public Library Foundation in honor of Jackie Faust-Moreno, late director of the Arcadia Public Library.

-**AUTHOR**

-Jared Camins-Esakov <jcamins AT cpbibliography DOT com>
+    **Note**

+    This cronjob can be used if there is a performance concern.
+Otherwise, use the UpdateTotalIssuesOnCirc System Preference.

 .. _generate-patron-file-for-offline-circulation-label: